ibush100/AffinipayTimeCalculator/README.md

 ## Requirements
 1. Input a 12-hour time string with the format "[H]H:MM" and a signed integer indicating the number of minutes to add to the time given.
-2. Return a value should be in the same format as the first argument.
+2. The return value should be in the same format as the first argument.

 ## Tests
 - Tests are located in tests/java/com.affinipay